lucia-auth/lucia/documentation/content/main/basics/sessions.md

 setResponseHeaders("Set-Cookie", sessionCookie);
 ```

+We recommend [using `handleRequest()` for setting sessions](/basics/handle-requests#set-session-cookie) instead however.

 ## Validate session ids

 The [`validateSession()`](/reference/lucia-auth/auth#validatesession) method will validate the session id and return the session object, renewing the session if needed.
-As such, the returned session may not match the provided session id and should be stored.
+As such, the returned session may not match the provided session.
 You can check if the returned session is a new session with the `fresh` property.

 ```ts
 import { auth } from "./lucia.js";